Key Points

 Use Natural Repellents to Get Rid of Snakes

-These solutions arenโt equally effective in all situations so you may encounter spotty results in the beginning.
-Have a conversation with a vendor or snake pro about the types of creatures you might have encountered.
+These solutions aren’t equally effective in all situations and you’re likely to encounter spotty results.
 The professionals will be able to advise you on the safest ways to protect your environment and prevent infestation.

 Ammonia

 Ammonia makes for pretty powerful traps that distract just about any creature that inhales.
 Soak rags in ammonia.
-Put them in plastic bags and set the bags around the perimeter of where youโve seen snakes.
-Replace the rags and bags daily.
-This could naturally run snakes off.
+Put them in plastic bags and set the bags around the perimeter of where you’ve seen snakes or their prey.

 Clove and Cinnamon Oil

-Clove and cinnamon oil release powerful scents that can deter snakes.
-For maximized results, mix the elements in a spray bottle and spray the areas that snakes occupy.
+Clove and cinnamon oil release powerful scents that can deter some animals.
+For maximized results, mix the elements in a spray bottle and spray the areas.

 As a bonus, this spray could add a nice aroma to wherever you spray it.
 Bonus, right?